GlenAshwood/VagrantProject/README.md

 > You may need to hard refresh if you do not see the 192.168.30.2x ip round robin

 ## SSH to VMs
-You can access each virtual machine with the following vagrant commands
+You can also access each virtual machine with the following vagrant commands
 ```bash
 vagrant ssh loadbalancer
 vagrant ssh application_1